Home > Expeditions > A United Kingdom: The Crown and the Clans

 - Hotels and meals – unless specified in the itinerary

-- All items of a personal nature, including but not limited to alcoholic beverages and soft drinks (outside of dinner service), gratuities, laundry services, personal clothing, medical expenses, email or phone charges
+- All items of a personal nature, including but not limited to alcoholic beverages (outside of dinner service), gratuities, laundry services, personal clothing, medical expenses, email or phone charges

 Note: A US$15 per person per day gratuity for the crew is automatically added to your onboard account.
 It is at your discretion if you would like to remove the tip (or adjust the amount) when you settle your bill.
 It is not necessary to tip the Aurora Expeditions Team members.
 This gratuity amount is included for suites as part of their ‘Suite Benefits’.